sunriselayer/interliquid-sdk/whitepaper/whitepaper.md

 - The balance of the sender account
 - The balance of the receiver account

-From the data above, if we assume that each tx consumes 100,000 program cycles, the program cycle of the block with 32 txs can be estimated to be about 8,500,000.
+From the data above, the program cycle of the block with 32 txs is about 7-8M, 64 txs is about 8-9M, and 128txs is about 9-10M.

 In the circuit of proving the state root transition, we need to calculate two merkle roots of previous and next state.
-It means that at least two times of about 8,500,000 program cycles are needed.
+It means that at least two times of program cycles are needed.
 Then the total number of the entire program cycles would be under 20,000,000.

 The table below shows the proving time experiment by SP1 team.
+Note that the data is of before SP1 Turbo.

 |Programs|SP1 zkVM program cycles|Proving time|
 |---|---|---|